therappha/Godot_Multiplayer_Rooms/README.md

   - The client communicates with the Node.js server only when not in a room.
   - Once in a room, communication bypasses the Node.js server and goes directly through `ENetworkPeer`.
 This approach overcomes the 32-player limit of `ENetworkPeer`.

-> ⚠️ **Note**: This is not the most optimal solution but works for now.
-Feel free to try it out, modify, and use the code!

 ---

 ## Features
-- **Room Creation**: Clients can request the WebSocket server to create rooms.
+- **Room Creation**: Clients can request the WebSocket server to create rooms, then the websocket will request server.gd to create a room with Enetworkpeer!.
 - **Room Management**: The server manages and shares a list of active rooms with connected clients.
 - **Scalability**: Bypasses the limitations of `ENetworkPeer` for rooms by managing connections at the Node.js level.